List of One Life to Live characters introduced in the 1980s: Renée Divine Buchanan

 Renée Divine Buchanan is a fictional character from the ABC Daytime soap opera One Life to Live.
-The role was portrayed by Phyllis Newman from 1987 to 1988 and Patricia Elliott from February 26, 1988 through 2011.
+The role was portrayed by Phyllis Newman from August 1987 to 1988 and Patricia Elliott from February 26, 1988 through 2011.
 Elliott was taken off contract in October 2003 and her screen time became increasingly infrequent.

 Renée arrives in Llanview in 1987 as the former employer of Lee Halpern, secretly once a prostitute at Renée's Strip Club in Georgia.
 She soon runs into Asa Buchanan, her old flame; they rekindle their romance and marry on November 30, 1988, in a double wedding with Asa's grandson Cord Roberts, who remarries ex-wife Tina Lord.

 Mobster Carlo Hesser—another of Renée's exes—appears in Chesnut Hills in 1990.
 Asa and Renée divorce in 1992 when Asa discovers old love letters that Carlo had sent Renée, but Asa and Renée eventually wed again on May 18, 1999.
 It is revealed that Renée had conceived a son by Asa when they had been involved in their youth, and had put the boy up for adoption.
 Max Holden poses as the missing heir, but Asa and Renée's real son turns out to be Ben Davidson, adoptive brother of Sam Rappaport and love interest of Asa's former daughter-in-law Victoria "Viki" Lord Carpenter.
 Asa and Renée divorce in 2001.

 Renée and Asa remarry for the last time on February 14, 2004.
 The marriage ends with Asa's offscreen death on August 16, 2007.
 Afterwards, Renée is seldom seen, but resides in Llanview running the Palace Hotel.
 On August 23 and 24, 2011, Renée is seen at Asa's gravesite alongside his son, Bo Buchanan, in honor of the fourth anniversary of Asa's death.